-When the guide bar shows signs of wear, reverse it on the saw to distribute the wear for maximum bar life.
+When the guide bar shows signs of wear, flip the guide bar from bottom to top on the saw to distribute the wear for maximum bar life.
 The bar should be cleaned every day of use and checked for wear and damage.